Verifications.io

 Verifications.io is a defunct email-focused technology firm whose primary practice was to validate email addresses for email marketing platforms.
 The company's platform allowed for email marketing firms to submit lists to the company, which would verify the lists for valid email addresses.

 The verifications.io data leak was reported by several news sources as being the largest data leak of U.S. citizens' personally identifiable information and data in recorded history.
 The total records within the company's largest single data release was 809 million records, 763 million of which were unique, though the total number of records which were exposed in three additional database leaks from the company would total to over 2 billion records breached.

-In 2019, security researchers Vinny Troia and Bob Diachenko discovered the data from Verifications.io on a public MongoDB server which was setup without authentication.
+In 2019, security researchers Vinny Troia and Bob Diachenko discovered the data from Verifications.io on a public MongoDB server which was set up without authentication.

 Operations and company history

 Verifications.io offered its clients services which could verify if emails were bounced, or were otherwise inactive, thereby helping email marketers send emails to actual users rather than random email addresses.
 The firm achieves its verifications by internal servers, which are matched with client records uploaded to the service for their verification.
 The firm verifies each email by sending a message to each address; if the message does not bounce, the firm considers it verified.
 Bounced emails are stored on a list which the firm can refer to in the event the same email is presented again.

 Verifications.io officially claims to be an Estonian company based out of Tallinn, though many press filings released from and about the company suggested that it was based out of Boca Raton, Florida.